Qiskit/qiskit-aer/CONTRIBUTING.md

     Default: No value.
     Example: ``python ./setup.py bdist_wheel -- -DBLAS_LIB_PATH=/path/to/look/for/blas/``

-BUILD_TESTS
+* BUILD_TESTS

     It will tell the build system to build C++ tests along with the simulator.

     Values: True|False
     Default: False
     Example: ``python ./setup.py bdist_wheel -- -DBUILD_TESTS=True``

-CMAKE_CXX_COMPILER
+* CMAKE_CXX_COMPILER

     This is an internal CMake flag.
-It forces CMake to use the provided toolchain to build everthing.
+It forces CMake to use the provided toolchain to build everything.
     If it's not set, CMake system will use one of the toolchains installed in system.

     Values: g++|clang++|g++-8
     Default: Depends on the running platform and the toolchains installed
     Example: ``python ./setup.py bdist_wheel -- -DCMAKE_CXX_COMPILER=g++``

-AER_THRUST_BACKEND
+* AER_THRUST_BACKEND

     We use Thrust library for GPU support through CUDA.
-If we want to build a version of Aer with GPU acceleration, we need to install CUDA and set this variable to the value: "CUDA".
+If we want to build a version of `Aer` with GPU acceleration, we need to install CUDA and set this variable to the value: "CUDA".
     There are other values that will use different CPU methods depending on the kind of backend we want to use:
     - "OMP": For OpenMP support
     - "TBB": For Intel Threading Building Blocks